Sarah Engels: Personal life

 Engels is of Italian descent.
 She married Pietro Lombardi in March 2013 and changed her name from Engels to Lombardi.
 On 19 June 2015, their son Alessio was born.
 She announced their separation in October 2016.
-In November 2020 she got engaged to soccer-player Julian Büscher.
+In November 2020 she got engaged to football player Julian Büscher.
 The couple married in May 2021 and have had Sarah Engels's birth-name as their family name ever since.
-On 2 December 2021 their daughter Solea was born.
+On 2 December 2021, their daughter Solea was born.